Dubesor22/socialNetwork-mongoose/README.md

 ## Usage

+this is the [Heroku link](https://cervezas-sociales.herokuapp.com/) where u have the deploy done.

 This is a list of Endpoints that you can use in postman to Test our Project.

 Endpoints are related on the Postman documentation.